 Public Access Counselor (PAC) - An attorney in the Attorney General's Office whose responsibility is to ensure compliance with FOIA.
-The Public Access Counselor is part of the Public Access Bureau in the Attorney General's Office, which includes both attorneys and professional support staff members working to respond to FOIA and Open Meetings Act issues raised by the public and government officials.
+The PAC is part of the Public Access Bureau in the Attorney General's Office, which includes both attorneys and professional support staff members working to respond to FOIA and OMA issues raised by the public and government officials.
 Working under the direction and supervision of the Attorney General, the PAC has the authority to review requests for documents and to determine whether those documents should have been produced under FOIA.
-The PAC also has the authority to determine whether a public body has violated the Open Meetings Act.
-As part of this Public Access work, the Attorney General has subpoena power, may issue advisory opinions to guide public bodies, may issue binding opinions in FOIA disputes and may sue to enforce binding opinions.
+The PAC also has the authority to determine whether a public body has violated OMA.
+As part of this public access work, the Attorney General has subpoena power, may issue advisory opinions to guide public bodies, may issue binding opinions in FOIA disputes and may sue to enforce binding opinions.